kuzzleio/kuzzle-device-manager/doc/1/classes/decoder/copy-to-asset/index.md

 Build the `measures` property that will be persisted in the asset document.

-By default this method will copy the measures with sensor informations and metadata.
+By default this method will copy the measures with sensor information and qos information.

 ```ts
 copyToAsset (sensor: Sensor, request: KuzzleRequest): Promise<AssetMeasures>